Remembrance : The status of men — Today is Remembrance Day in Canada, a day to pay tribute to our fallen heroes and the

 The elevation and promotion of the status of men will do little more than to enormously deepen the rift between the sexes and to intensify the war of the sexes.

 Here is an excerpt from a commentary I wrote just yesterday morning to put the war of the sexes into the greater context of the re-engineering of civilization.
 I urge you to follow the link in that to some observations on Igor Shafarevich’s book, The Socialist Phenomenon.
-I think that The Socialist Phenomenon is of far greater importance than the IMFC paper on The Status of Men.
+It seems that The Socialist Phenomenon is of far greater importance than the IMFC paper on The Status of Men.
 Alone the foreword by Aleksandr I. Solzhenitsyn makes it worth having a look at the book.

 My first marriage had fallen to pieces and ended in separation and divorce in 1975.
 The consequence of my experiences of the divorce process convinced me to become a fathers-rights activist.
 On account of that I now operate the most-popular fathers-rights website in Canada, Fathers for Life, but that is also quite popular (at the time one of the top-ranking websites of that sort) on a global basis.

 Through the international networking I do in connection with that, I developed early on an interest in the history and evolution of feminism and of the Marxist roots and ideology of radical feminism, feminism’s controlling faction.
 That led me to explore the history and evolution of socialism and of the tools and programs employed by socialists in the re-engineering of our civilization.